ServiceNow/sn-a2a/README.md

 # ServiceNow A2A CLI

-A simple command-line interface to communicate with the "Categorize ITSM Incident Agent" using the A2A (Agent-to-Agent) protocol.
+A simple command-line interface to communicate with remotely with ServiceNoW AI agents using the A2A (Agent-to-Agent) protocol.

 ## Features

-- Direct A2A protocol communication with ServiceNow incident categorization agent
+- Direct A2A protocol communication with ServiceNow AI Agents running in a Glide instance.
 - OAuth token refresh function for secure authentication
-- Context-aware multi-turn conversations
 - Simple setup using UV package manager

 ## Prerequisites

 - Python 3.11 or higher
 - UV package manager
-- ServiceNow instance with A2A agent configured
+- ServiceNow instance with A2A agent and [OAuth](https://www.servicenow.com/docs/bundle/zurich-platform-security/page/integrate/authentication/concept/new-inbound-integrations.html) configured
 - OAuth credentials with `a2aauthscope` permission

 ## Setup